camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-spin/05-json.html.md

 ### Scripting Integration

-The following example is a script implemented in Javascript.
+The following example is a script implemented in JavaScript.
 The script makes use of the Spin API to extract the address object from the customer, add a city name and set it as a process variable:

 ```xml
 ...